 We’ve traveled in nearly every type of situation and in almost every type of weather possible, so we understand comfort and have made our share of miscalculations – like wearing cotton/canvas pants that look great and have loads of pockets, but don’t feel so good after 10 hours in an airplane seat.
 Or wearing lightweight nylon travel pants that may be fine when its dry, spring-like weather, but wait til you say hello to South Pacific humidity!

-Here is what we generally seek in any pair of pants we will wear when traveling:
+Here is what we generally seek in any pair of travel pants we will wear:

-Fabric that perform – The fabric needs to be breathable, quick drying, wrinkle resistant (rarely is a pant wrinkle free, despite claims), durable, and have some stretch.
+Fabric that performs – The fabric needs to be breathable, quick-drying, wrinkle-resistant (rarely is a pant wrinkle-free, despite claims), durable, and have some stretch.
 Most pants will be made from nylon or polyester or a blend of the two, with a small percent of elastane or spandex (Lycra is a brand name for those) for that necessary comfort from stretch – try sitting for hours in transit without stretch!
 Therese has also found cotton or hemp blended with polyester has worked for lightweight, nearly wrinkle-free travel, especially in warmer climates.
 Heat is when pure nylon can lose its attraction.